Cal Poly SLO - Department of Music

 IV.
 Set Your Alarm.
 A large portion of the material for which you are responsible will come out of the class lectures.
 It is impossible for you to 'hear' music and 'see' videos we covered when you review someone else's notes, so regular attendance is essential!

-Moreover, you need to be completely present “mentally,” so NO CELL PHONE USE during class; laptops, tablets, etc., should have their wireless access disabled.
+Moreover, you need to be completely present “mentally,” so NO CELL PHONE USE during class; laptops, tablets, etc., can be used only with permission, and you must agree to leave their wireless access disabled.
 If you do not wish to comply with this expectation, PLEASE DO NOT TAKE THIS CLASS.

 NOTE: If you are going to be away from campus for two or more class meetings (attending conferences, etc.), this course is not recommended for you.